Tutsi: History

 Prior to the arrival of colonists, Rwanda had been ruled by a Tutsi-dominated monarchy since the 15th century.
 In 1897, Germany established a presence in Rwanda with the formation of an alliance with the king, beginning the colonial era.
 Later, Belgium took control in 1916 during World War I. Both European nations ruled through the Rwandan king and perpetuated a pro-Tutsi policy.

 In Burundi, meanwhile, a ruling faction known as the ganwa emerged and quickly assumed effective control of the country's administration.
 The ganwa, who relied on support from both Hutu and Tutsi populations to rule, were perceived within Burundi as neither Hutu nor Tutsi.

 Rwanda was ruled as a colony by Germany from 1897 to 1916, and by Belgium from 1922 to 1961.
 Both the Tutsi and Hutu had been the traditional governing elite, but both colonial powers allowed only the Tutsi to be educated and to participate in the colonial government.
 Such discriminatory policies engendered resentment.

-When the Belgians took over, they believed the areas, which were formerly under German colonial control, could be better governed if they continued to identify the different populations as they had been previously identified.
+When the Belgians took over, they believed the areas could be better governed if they continued to identify the different populations as they had been previously identified.
 In the 1920s, the Belgian authorities required the population to identify with a particular ethnic group and the authorities classified them accordingly in censuses.

 In 1959, Belgium reversed its stance and allowed the majority Hutu to assume control of the government through universal elections after independence.
-This partly reflected internal Belgian domestic politics, in which the discrimination against the Hutu majority came to be regarded as similar to oppression within Belgium stemming from the Flemish-Walloon conflict, and the democratisation and empowerment of the Hutu was seen as a just response to the Tutsi's domination.
-Belgian policies wavered considerably during this period leading up to the independence of Rwanda and Burundi.
+This partly reflected internal Belgian domestic politics, in which the discrimination against the Hutu majority came to be regarded as similar to oppression within Belgium stemming from the Flemish-Walloon conflict, and the democratisation and empowerment of the Hutu was seen as a just response to Tutsi domination.
+Belgian policies wavered considerably during the period leading up to the independence of Rwanda and Burundi.

 Independence of Rwanda and Burundi (1962)

 The Hutu majority in Rwanda revolted against the Tutsi and was able to take power.
 Many Tutsi fled and created exile communities outside Rwanda, in Uganda and Tanzania.

 Overt discrimination from the colonial period was continued by different Rwandan and Burundian governments, including identity cards that distinguished between Tutsi and Hutu.

 Ethnic violence in Burundi (1993)

-In 1993, Burundi's first democratically elected president, Melchior Ndadaye, a Hutu, was assassinated by Tutsi officers, as was the person entitled to succeed him under the constitution.
+In 1993, Burundi's first democratically elected president, Melchior Ndadaye, a Hutu, was assassinated by Tutsi officers, as was the president of the National Assembly Pontien Karibwami, entitled to succeed him under the constitution, and several other key members of the government.
 This sparked ethnic violence in Burundi, in which "possibly as many as 25,000 Tutsi" – including military, civil servants, and civilians – were murdered by Hutu and "at least as many" Hutu were killed by Tutsi.
 Since the 2000 Arusha Accords, Burundi's Tutsi minority shares power in a more or less equitable manner with the Hutu majority.
 Traditionally, the Tutsi held more economic power and controlled the military.